savonet/liquidsoap/doc/content/ffmpeg.md

 )
 ```

-We are aware when initializing the encoders that it is aimed for a `flv` container so the code implicitely enables the global header for each encoder.
+We are aware when initializing the encoders that it is aimed for a `flv` container so the code implicitly enables the global header for each encoder.

 However, when encoding inline, we do not know at the time of encoding the container that will be used to encapsulate the stream, even worst, it can be
 used potentially with different containers with different requirements!